mongodb/mongo-rust-driver/manual/src/encryption.md

+# Unstable API

+To enable support for in-use encryption (client-side field level encryption and queryable encryption), enable the `"in-use-encryption-unstable"` feature of the `mongodb` crate.
+As the name implies, the API for this feature is unstable, and may change in backwards-incompatible ways in minor releases.

 # Client-Side Field Level Encryption

 Starting with MongoDB 4.2, client-side field level encryption allows an application to encrypt specific data fields in addition to pre-existing MongoDB encryption features such as [Encryption at Rest](https://dochub.mongodb.org/core/security-encryption-at-rest) and [TLS/SSL (Transport Encryption)](https://dochub.mongodb.org/core/security-tls-transport-encryption).